 Treat Infected Teeth

 If you have impacted wisdom teeth or severely damaged or infected teeth, call 919-646-6294 for quality dental care.
-You may also schedule a consultation with Dr. Reece.
+You may also schedule an appointment with Dr. Reece.
 She will review your treatment options and create a plan tailored to your dental needs.